Release Date: March 23, 2021

 This story is a retelling of Peter Pan which takes place five years after Wendy and her brothers travel to Neverland.
 However, in this story, Wendy’s brothers never return – their whereabouts are unknown – and Wendy remembers nothing about her time in Neverland.
 The premise of this story was super intriguing to me, and I knew this was something I had to get my hands on this year.
 I love retellings, especially The Lunar Chronicles, and Heartless by Marissa Meyer, so I was excited for this one.

 The plot was definitely a lot slower than I imagined.
-I was expecting magic and action-filled scenes, like those in Peter Pan, but this seemed to be mostly a contemporary book rather than fantasy, and Wendy was a regular girl doing regular teenage things.
+I was expecting magic and action-filled scenes, like those in Peter Pan, but this seemed to be more of a contemporary book rather than fantasy, as Wendy was a regular girl doing regular teenage things.
 The first half of the book was pretty difficult to get through, as not much happened other than the introduction of characters and their lives intertwining.
 However, things picked up quite a bit later on, and I was even shocked as revelations came to light.
-Certain things about it did seem kind of off and strange to me, and of course unrealistic, since this takes place in our normal world, but it was still enjoyable.
+Certain things about it did seem kind of off and strange to me, and of course unrealistic since this takes place in our normal world, but it was still enjoyable.

 This was an overall good book.
 It was not the best, but it had qualities I enjoyed.
 Unlike Cemetery Boys, this is not the kind of story that ends completely happy with all issues resolved and people happy, but I think that’s what made me like this more than Cemetery Boys, since it was more unpredictable.
 Be prepared to cry!
 For fans of Peter Pan or any fairytale retelling, definitely pick up this book!